Summer Sonic Festival

-Summer Sonic (サマーソニック, Samā Sonikku) is an annual music festival held on one weekend in August simultaneously in both Chiba and Osaka, Japan.
-The festival features revolving lineups performing one day in Osaka then performing the next day in Chiba and vice-versa.
-The lineup often features major international acts in addition to Japanese artists from major and independent record companies.
+Summer Sonic (サマーソニック, Samā Sonikku) is an annual music festival held on one weekend in August simultaneously in both Chiba (branded as Summer Sonic Tokyo) and Suita (branded as Summer Sonic Osaka), Japan.
+Organized by Creativeman Productions, Summer Sonic is one of the largest major music festivals in Japan, and features rotating lineups with artists performing one day in Chiba and the following day in Suita, and vice versa.
+The lineup often features major international acts alongside Japanese artists from major and independent record labels.

-The festival was first held in 2000 at Fuji-Q Highland resort in Yamanashi Prefecture.
-The festival moved to Chiba in 2001, just east of Tokyo, and has occurred in both Chiba and Osaka simultaneously since 2002.
-Since 2011 the festival has been preceded by the all-night event Sonicmania, a separately ticketed event held in only Chiba featuring an EDM-centric lineup.
-The 2009 and 2011 editions of the festival were held over three days while all other editions of the festival have been two days.
-International versions of the festival have occasionally been held outside Japan, including Shanghai in 2017 and Bangkok in 2024.
+The festival was first held in 2000 at the Fuji-Q Highland resort in Yamanashi Prefecture.
+The festival moved to Chiba in 2001, just east of Tokyo, and has been held simultaneously in Chiba and Osaka since 2002.
+The festival is often accompanied by separately ticketed overnight events held exclusively in Chiba featuring an EDM-centric lineup, which have been branded variously as Sonicmania or Midnight Sonic.
+The 2009, 2011 and 2026 editions of the festival were held over three days, while all other editions have been held over two days.
+International editions of the festival have occasionally been held outside Japan, including Shanghai in 2017 and Bangkok in 2024.